 This report sets out BATM Advanced Communication's executive remuneration policy and details Directors' remuneration and benefits for the financial year under review.
 The recent amendments to the UK Companies Act 2006 in relation to the preparation and approval of directors' remuneration policies and reports for certain listed companies do not apply to BATM as it is not incorporated in England.
-The proposed policy and report referred to below are not intended to comply with the provisions of such laws, although the Board considers that the proposed remuneration policies would comply with the Governance Code.
-A resolution to approve the report will be proposed at the Annual General Meeting of the Company at which approval of the financial statements will be sought.
-In accordance with Israeli Company law, the Board recommends and the General Meeting of the Company is asked to approve, the remuneration of the executive Directors of the Company, after it has been first approved by the Company's Remuneration Committee and Board of Directors.
+The remuneration policy and report referred to below are not necessarily intended to comply with the provisions of such laws, although the Board considers that the Company's current remuneration policy would comply with the Governance Code and have taken into account the requirement that the Company's remuneration policies (including any performance-related elements of executive remuneration) must be designed to promote the longterm success of the Company.

+In accordance with Israeli Company law, the Board recommends and the General Meeting of the Company is asked to approve the remuneration policy of the Company for executives in the Company, after it has been first approved by the Company's Remuneration Committee and Board of Directors.
+The current remuneration policy was approved by the shareholders at the AGM held in September 2014.